 As well as Sangiorgio, Dean Lundgreen appeared a few times in a Chevron B18 in 1973, and Gregg Reppart appeared with a B18 in a Washington Region SCCA National at Summit Point in June 1973, so between them they account for three of the B18s known to be the US.
 Paul Wheatley still had the ex-Brian Redman F2 in Canada in 1973, and the ex-Nick May B17b/B18 was also somewhere in North America.

 In 1974, Sangiorgio and Lundgreen continued racing their B18s, and there were also several drivers in Central Division whose Chevrons are unidentified: Malcolm MacLeod scored 19 points in a Chevron B18, representing Ohio Valley Region, Chuck Shannon of Western Ohio Region scored two points in a "Chevron" and Tom Gloviak of Chicago Region scored a single point in a "Chevron".
 Macleod was the host of "Clubhouse 22" a children's TV programme on channel WKEF-TV in Dayton, Ohio, and some of his early racing exploits were covered by the Dayton Daily News.
-Chuck Shannon, also from Dayton, Ohio, was entered in the Road America June Sprints in a Chevron "B25".
+He raced for Fastrack Operations Inc in Dayton, Ohio, who also had a Chevron Formula B car on their books in 1973 which was raced by Chip Mead.
+Chuck Shannon, also from Dayton, Ohio, was entered in the Road America June Sprints in a Chevron "B25" and it is possible both MacLeod and Shannon were having outings in Mead's Chevron.
 Gloviak was presumably related to John Gloviak, also of Chicago, who had raced a Brabham BT35 in Formula B in 1971.